 Natalia has a broad commercial and securities litigation practice with a focus on defending proceedings brought by the Ontario Securities Commission (OSC), the Joint Serious Offences Team (JSOT), the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA).
 She has experience with matters involving breaches of contracts, shareholder disputes, investment loss claims, share valuation proceedings and class actions.
 Natalia holds a J.D. from Osgoode Hall Law School.
 While at law school, Natalia defended clients charged with summary offences under the Criminal Code of Canada in her role as a Criminal Division Leader at the Community and Legal Aid Services Programme (CLASP).
 Natalia has also successfully competed in a number of mooting competitions, including the national Corporate and Securities Moot.

-Greg is an associate in Barriston's Huntsville office who practices in the areas of real estate, business law, and wills and estates.
-He completed his law degree at Queen’s University, where he received the Reuben Wells Leonard Prize in Law and Economics.
-After articling in Toronto, Greg was called to the bar in 2014.
+Greg is an associate at Tinti LLP in Muskoka.
+After completing his law degree at Queen’s University, where he received the Reuben Wells Leonard Prize in Law and Economics, Greg articled in Toronto and was called to the Bar in 2014.

-Having been a counsellor at a scouting organization for many years, Greg developed a love of the outdoors and decided to move north.
-He plays soccer, enjoys reading, writes music, and is an avid fisherman.
+Having been a counsellor at Ukrainian scouting camps for many years, Greg developed a love of the outdoors and decided to move north to Muskoka.
+He plays soccer, writes and records music, and is an avid fisherman.
+Greg is also a proud owner of a Norwegian Elkhound from Attiwapiskat.

 Andriy Semotiuk is a U.S. and Canadian immigration lawyer.
 He is a past President of the Canada Ukraine Foundation, a Forbes Columnist and a former United Nations Correspondent.
 He is a member of the bars of Ontario, B.C., New York and California.